ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R38]**	The identifiers and identity utilized in a BPI MUST be controlled by its Principal Owner.

-For a BPI to properly operate communication must be trusted and secure.
+For a BPI to properly operate, communication must be trusted and secure.
 Communications are secured through the safe delivery of public keys tied to identities.
 The Principal Owner of the identity uses a corresponding secret private key to both decrypt messages sent to them, and to prove they sent a message by signing it with its private key.

 PKI systems are responsible for the secure delivery of public keys.
 However, the commonly used X.509 PKI (PKIX) undermines both the creation and the secure delivery of these keys.